aulb/notes/array/README.md

 Is there a 2?
 Yes!
 2 is at 0, 7 is at 2.
 Done.

 # 3Sum
 Why can I only check the rest of the array?
+Because suppose the PREVIOUS number in the iteration is included, then during finding the two sum, we should've found something
 [Explanation](https://leetcode.com/problems/3sum/discuss/232712/Best-Python-Solution-(Explained))

 # Task Scheduler